skrrra/NET-DOO/README.md

     FACTORIES

-        1. Not finished | Create an factory that automaticly selects a random image from available ( start today )
+        1. FINISHED | Create an factory that automaticly selects a random image from available ( start today )

     MIGRATIONS

-        1. Not finished | Tied to the model change improve the general structure depending on the model change  ( start today )
+        1. FINISHED | Tied to the model change improve the general structure depending on the model change  ( start today )

     SEEDERS